nicholaswmin/automap/README.md

 ### Time-complexity of nested lists

-Lists without any nesting guarantee that the fetching process will occur in [constant-time complexity O(1)][const], regardless of how many lists you have.
+Fetching lists without any nesting is guarantee to always occur in [constant-time complexity O(1)][const].

 In contrast, nested lists will cause that same process to occur in [quadratic-time complexity O(n^2)][qtc].

-It's important to note that these time-complexity bounds involve network requests which are *orders of magnitude* slower than usual algorithmic time complexity problems.
+These time-complexity bounds involve network requests, which are *orders of magnitude* slower than usual algorithmic time complexity problems.

-Therefore while nested lists are supported and as efficiently as possible, they are ultimately **not** recommended.
+So while nested lists are supported and as efficiently as possible, they are **not** recommended.

 ### Reason